ProsoStride icon

 Privacy

 All workout data goes into Apple Health, on your device.
-The app does not run servers.
-It does not collect analytics.
-There is no account to make.
+The app runs no servers, collects no analytics, and has no account to make.